AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 2/docs/polymorphism.md

 ## Storing Polymorphic objects in collections

 Use a pointer point a class to store an object in a collection.
 You can also store in smart pointer.
+If you store raw data in an array set up to store base class object, the data is going to slice off.

 ```c++
     Shape* shape [] {&circle1, &oval1, &circle2, &oval2};